Falk358/layerwise-batch-entropy/README.md

 # Improving the Trainability of Deep Neural Networks through Layerwise Batch-Entropy Regularization

-This is the official source code for the paper: [Improving the Trainability of Deep Neural Networks through Layerwise Batch-Entropy Regularization](https://openreview.net/pdf?id=LJohl5DnZf).
+This project is a fork of the project associated with the following paper: [Improving the Trainability of Deep Neural Networks through Layerwise Batch-Entropy Regularization](https://openreview.net/pdf?id=LJohl5DnZf).
+The goal of this project is to use the *Layerwise batch entropy* introduced in the original paper/project, and use it to *prune* existing networks with minimal performance loss.
+These experiments are found in the folders named `experiment_prune_*`.

 Bibtex Entry:
 ```